Investment research summary

 Moat

-The moat combines more than 248 million vehicles with deployed SoCs, roughly 1,400 vehicle models, relationships with more than 50 OEMs, large real-world driving datasets, REM mapping, validation know-how, and long OEM qualification cycles.
+The moat combines more than 250 million units of product delivered, roughly 1,400 vehicle models, relationships with more than 50 OEMs, large real-world driving datasets, REM mapping, validation know-how, and long OEM qualification cycles.
 It is meaningful, but chip, software, and vehicle makers can still exert pricing and strategic pressure.

 Munger risk inversion

-The thesis fails if OEM production or China demand weakens, design wins do not reach volume, customers keep using lower-priced products, premium systems reduce percentage margins, autonomy regulation delays adoption, or Mentee absorbs cash and management attention without useful returns.
+The thesis fails if OEM production or China export demand weakens, design wins do not reach volume, customers keep using lower-priced products, premium systems reduce percentage margins, autonomy regulation delays adoption, or robotaxi and Mentee absorb cash and management attention without useful returns.
 The Q1 goodwill impairment also shows that expectations can reset sharply.

 Management